Mick Avory

 Michael Charles Avory (born 15 February 1944) is an English musician, best known as the longtime drummer and percussionist for the English rock band the Kinks.
 He joined them shortly after their formation in 1964 and remained with them until 1984, when he left amid creative friction with guitarist Dave Davies.
 He is the longest-serving member of the band, apart from the Davies brothers.
 He is also the most prolific member, again apart from the Davies brothers, who has played on twenty studio albums or nearly all of the band's creative output.

-Before the band (1962–63)
+Before the band (1962–1963)

-Before he joined the Kinks, Avory was a member of the band Bobby Angelo & The Tuxedos who had a No. 30 hit with "Baby Sittin'" in August 1961.
+Before he joined the Kinks, Avory was a member of the band Bobby Angelo & the Tuxedos, who had a No. 30 hit with "Baby Sittin'" in August 1961.
 After leaving that group, he was asked twice to rehearse on drums at the Bricklayers Arms pub in London during late May/early June 1962 for a group of musicians who were later to become the Rolling Stones.
 It has been said that he also went on to play at their first show at The Marquee Club on 12 July 1962, yet Avory himself says "I think Tony Chapman did the gig at the Marquee.
 I didn't.
 I just rehearsed twice in the Bricklayers Arms in Soho."
-Mick Jagger himself has said he has no recollection of playing any gigs with Avory.
+Mick Jagger has said he has no recollection of playing any gigs with Avory.